gausk/dns-resolver/README.md

-# dns-resolver
+# DNS Resolver
-DNS resolver as a weekend roject
+DNS resolver as a weekend project